The APM brand

 The inspiration for the crested ibis logo came from ancient Egyptian hieroglyphs.
 The crested ibis was the hieroglyph representing Akh, which in the world of the living was commonly used to refer to the “effectiveness” of kings or officials, who operated on behalf of their gods or kings respectively.
 Anyone could be akh-effective or do akhu-effective deeds.

 In many countries the ibis is also a symbolic bird that represents resilience and courage, being the last creature to take shelter during a storm and the first to return – it signifies qualities of a good project manager.

 Use of APM brands and trademarks by third parties

 Organisations accredited by APM are permitted to use the appropriate APM Accredited logo.
 To avoid confusing the public, the logo should only be used in the context of the whole accredited activity.
 The use of the logo for parts of the activity or related activities should be accompanied by a suitable strap line or descriptor to this effect.

-The three accreditation logos should demonstrate:
+The four accreditation logos should demonstrate:

 Corporate Accreditation assesses an organisation’s professional development scheme, providing confidence to all stakeholders of its dedication to developing project professionals.

 Training and Development Accreditation

 APM Training Providers have had their course materials assessed to meet APM standards and are permitted to deliver the APM project management qualification exams specified in their accreditation.